Jump to ↓

 Custom IVR flows

-8x8 » 3 plans from $85 to $140 -Co-browsing for customer support agents to help customers via shred browser
+8x8 » 3 quote-based plans -Co-browsing for customer support agents to help customers via shred browser

 -Video conferencing with 500 participants